-The Complementarity of Health Information and Health IT for Reducing Opioid-Related Mortality and Morbidity
+The Complementarity of Drug Monitoring Programs and Health IT for Reducing Opioid-Related Mortality and Morbidity

 In response to the opioid crisis, each U.S. state has implemented a prescription drug monitoring program (PDMP) to collect data on controlled substances prescribed and dispensed in the state.
 I study whether health information technology (HIT) complements the availability of patient data in PDMPs to reduce opioid-related mortality and morbidity.
 I construct a novel dataset that records state policies that integrate PDMP with HIT and facilitate interstate data sharing.
 Using difference-in-differences models, I find that PDMP-HIT integration policies reduce opioid-related mortality and morbidity.
 The reductions in inpatient morbidity are substantial in states that established integration without ever mandating the use of a PDMP.
 The impacts are strongest for the most vulnerable groups – middle-age, low- to middle-income patients, and those with public insurance.
 I find suggestive evidence that interstate data sharing further complements integration despite not having a significant impact independently.
 The total benefits from integration far exceed the associated costs.